Krpzz/Food-Delivery-App/README.md

 real-time tracking — customers check order status by opening the order page, per the MVP spec.

-**Status: Steps 1–5 of 12 complete** — Project setup, database models, authentication, the Restaurant System, and the customer-facing browsing experience are built and verified.
+**Status: Steps 1–6 of 12 complete** — Project setup, database models, authentication, the Restaurant System, customer browsing, and the Cart are built and verified.
 See [Roadmap](#roadmap) below.

 ## Tech stack